gvwilson/thirdbit/src/fiction/iffy/index.md

 Her heartbeat was steady,
 even though it wasn't really hers.
-She couldn't explain the difference, but something deep in the back of her brain knew that the muscle thudding in her chest wasn't the one she had known in her life.
+She couldn't explain the difference, but something in the back of her brain knew that the muscle thudding in her chest wasn't she'd had when she was alive.

 She drew a deep breath,
 held it,